-Aerobic Activities: These speed your heart rate and breathing while improving heart and lung fitness.
-Examples: brisk walking, jogging and swimming.
+Aerobic Activities: These speed up your heart rate and breathing while improving heart and lung fitness—examples: brisk walking, jogging, and swimming.

-Balance and Stretching Activities: Dancing, gentle stretching, yoga, martial arts, and t′ai chi reduce risk of injuries by improving physical stability and flexibility.
+Balance and Flexibility: Dancing, gentle stretching, yoga, martial arts, and tai chi reduce the risk of injuries by improving physical stability and flexibility.

 Ways to Get Moving

-- The more you enjoy exercise, the more likely you are to stick to it.
-Many activities that you enjoy can be worked into your daily routine so that you don’t have to go to the gym or an aerobics class.
+The more you enjoy exercise, the more likely you are to stick to it.
+Many activities that you enjoy can be worked into your daily routine, so you do not have to go to the gym or an aerobics class.

 - Always be prepared.
-Keep a pair of walking or running shoes and some comfortable clothes in the car and at the office.
+Keep a pair of walking or running shoes and some comfortable clothes in the car and office.

 - Walk!
 Do it in your neighborhood, find a local trail, or go to the mall and walk around before you shop.
-Walk during your lunch break or to do your errands.
+Walk during your lunch break or running errands.
 Take the stairs instead of the elevator or escalator.
 Park in the farthest parking spot and walk to the office or store.